praekeltfoundation/dcosctl-drain/README.md

 * `POST /maintenance/schedule` (remove from schedule) -> `dcosctl uncordon`

 ## Assumptions
-* The Mesos agent `hostname == ip`.
-* The script needs cleartext/unauthed access to the Mesos master API.
+The script needs cleartext/unauthed access to the Mesos master API.

 The cordon/uncordon process is intentionally *not* smart.
 Cordoning will add a new maintenance window for the node, and give up if one already exists.